New York Drug Addiction

 As in much of the U.S., cocaine is a popular drug of abuse.
 In low-income urban areas around the state, much of it is converted into crack cocaine.
 Marijuana, either Mexican marijuana brought up from the Southwest border or potent hydroponic marijuana smuggled in from Canada, is widely used.

-Also consistent with other parts of the country is the increase in the number of indoor marijuana grows being found in Long Island and Queens.
+Also consistent with other parts of the country is the increase in the number of indoor marijuana grows being found on Long Island and in Queens.
 Primarily, it’s Italian Organized Crime groups that buy and gut houses to set up these hydroponic growing systems.